 Area of Specialty

-The kids community of children includes the segments as below:

-1) Kids: Defined by the UNCRC convention, a child means every human being below the age of eighteen years unless under the law applicable to the child, majority is attained earlier
+Defined by the UNCRC convention, a child means every human being below the age of eighteen (18) years unless under the law applicable to the child, majority is attained earlier.

-2) Charities, non-government organizations and government institutions that work on the well-being of children.
-This also includes the alliances that promotes causes that promote the well-being of children

-3) Parents and educators: As a matter of fact, they constitute a large part of and have a huge impact on a child’s growth.

-4) Educational institutions, organizations and operations that are primarily serving children
+As consistent with the children rights approach of the United Nations Committee on the Rights of the Child, kids do not exist independently in the community they are a vulnerable group whose rights are to be advocated and defended by those who are involved with kids to protect, promote and advocate their rights for their best interests.

+The Government Advisory Committee (GAC) of ICANN also identified .kids as one of the strings that requires specific safeguards for which the registry operators shall be made aware of the importance of protecting children and their rights consistent with the UNCRC. (https://gacweb.icann.org/download/attachments/27132037/FINAL_Buenos_Aires_GAC_Communique_20131120.pdf?version=1&modificationDate=1385055905000&api=v2) This further outlines the inherent role of children’s rights in the kids community.
+The DotKids Foundation application is the only “.kid(s)” application that is committed to adopting the UNCRC.

+As a child centric domain space serving the kids community, “.kids” must have appropriate safeguards beyond the baseline ICANN gTLD requirements, and be represented by entities and individuals that advocate and defend children rights based on principles of the UNCRC.

 The resources at DotKids will be channeled towards meeting the demands and needs of these specific groups.
 We will also devote to create a movement where content providers would create websites for kids from kids’ perspective.
-DotKids will also devote resources to createrelevant guidelines for registrants and content providers to design kids-friendly content websites.
+DotKids will also devote resources to create relevant guidelines for registrants and content providers to design kids-friendly content websites.

 Service level